-Since EdUbuntu was mothballed back around 2015 some of these projects have fallen by the wayside it seems, with the package maintainers choosing to put their energy elsewhere.
-Perhaps with enough new users they will pick these projects back up in the future.
+Since EdUbuntu was mothballed back around 2015 some of these projects have fallen by the wayside it seems, with the package maintainers in many cases choosing to focus their energy elsewhere.
+Perhaps with enough new users they will pick these projects back up in the future but that is outside of the scope and ability of the EdUBudgie Linux project itself to address at the present time.
 We will do what we can to ensure compatibility and security but admittedly, some of these packages are a bit long-in-the-tooth.

 Isn't this just another Ubuntu (Budgie) clone?

 Yes.
-We cannot offer the support that they can which is a big part of the reason that a clone is a more suitable offering.
-What I CAN offer is a ready-to-go operating system with Linux's legendary hardware support and reliability and Ubuntu's packages and package management.
+Simply put, the EdUBudgie Linux team cannot offer the support that Canonical can which is a big part of the reason that a clone is a more suitable offering than a new bespoke distribution.
+What we can offer is a ready-to-go operating system with Linux's legendary hardware support and reliability and with Ubuntu's packages and package management.
 Once installed, the user logs in, enters their info into the Online Accounts section of settings and into Google Chrome, and that is it.
-At that point they are ready to learn and create.
+At that point the user is ready to explore, learn, create, and innovate.

-The IT admin who installs EdUBudgie Linux SHOULD update it initially to ensure that it has the most up-to-date versions of the included software, but that's a simple task AND that can be done at ANY time afterwards using Cockpit, so long as the student is on the same network as the IT admin and they have root access to the machine.
+Your IT administrator who installs EdUBudgie Linux should update it initially to ensure that it has the most up-to-date versions of the included software.
+Updating is a simple task which can be done at any time remotely using Cockpit, so long as the student, teacher, or administrator's computer is on the same network as the IT administrator, and as long as the IT admin has root access to the machine, something which should be setup at installation.
+Furthermore, any root user can update the machine at any time if they have an active internet connection and direct physical access to the machine.

-Ubuntu can offer support for a fee and We highly suggest going to them for a contract for support after the fact.
-We can offer only an out-of-the-box Linux experience which has been tailored to be suitable for 95% of high school and university students and can offer SOME support here and through the Contact page.
-Please see the Donations page to support the EdUBudgie team so that in the future we can support you more directly!
+The Canonical support team can offer support for a fee and we strongly suggest having your IT team leader contact them for a contract for support if needed.
+We, the EdUBudgie Linux team, can offer an out-of-the-box Linux experience which has been engineered to be suitable for 95% of high school and university students, and can offer limited support through the Contact page.
+EdUBudgie Linux team support, however, is informal, free-of-charge, and comes with no guarantees or warranties whatsoever.
+Please contact us if you would like to support the EdUBudgie team financially so that in the future we can in turn support you more thoroughly, formally, and directly!

 Can't I just install Ubuntu and these packages and end up with this same OS anyways?